briantvedt/ItalianVerbs/README.md

 # Limitations

-This project is still in its earliest stage, and currently only regular verbs, and only some of their tenses, are supported.
+This project is still in its earliest stage, and currently only regular verbs are supported.